belangeo/pyo/doc/PyoObject/BandSplit.rst

     :param num: int, optional

     Number of frequency bands created.
-Initialisation time only.
-Default to 6.
+Initialization time only.
+Defaults to 6.

     :param min: float, optional

     Lowest frequency.
-Initialisation time only.
-Default to 20.
+Initialization time only.
+Defaults to 20.

     :param max: float, optional

     Highest frequency.
-Initialisation time only.
-Default to 20000.
+Initialization time only.
+Defaults to 20000.

     :param q: float or :class:`PyoObject`, optional

     Q of the filter, defined as bandwidth/cutoff.
     Should be between 1 and 500.
-Default to 1.
+Defaults to 1.